Suzanna-Linn/slua/docs/moving-datatypes.md

 They return nil if the string has not a valid uuid format.

 This is different to LSL, where we can store any string in a variable of type key.
-More info on the use of uuid's in linked messages here:
+More info on the use of uuid's in linked messages here: [Linked messages and uuid's](/slua/moving-llfunctions#linked-messages-and-uuids).

 They can take a buffer of 16 or more bytes and get the uuid in numeric format from the first 16 bytes.